 Credits: 2.
 Contact Hours: 2 hr./wk.
 Includes 10 hours of fieldwork.
 This is a Pass/Fail course.
-Corequisite: EDCE 7503G or EDCE 7504G and EDUC 1900G

 EDCE 2300C - Social Studies Inquiry for Pre-K to 6 Teachers

 Focuses on two national and state social studies learning standards: geography and the history of New York State and the United States.
 Students experience an inquiry approach to social studies that will increase their content knowledge and model inquiry methods.
 Students plan learning experiences for children.
 Includes an instructional technology component.
 Required for professional certification.